 In the scene where Gordie and Chris race each other through the junkyard, Wil Wheaton could run faster than River Phoenix but Wheaton's character was supposed to lose.
 Wheaton had to fake a fast run when running slow so that Phoenix's character would win.

 The apparel of the four boys is the same throughout the entire movie, except for Teddy.
 From the beginning to the tree house scene, he is wearing a nice shirt with a design on it.
-Then, he is seen wearing a green shirt, from the part where they all meet up to go on the journey, to the end of the movie.
-But Gordie, Chris, and Vern are all wearing the same clothes throughout the whole movie.
+Then he is seen wearing a green shirt, from the part where they all meet up to go on the journey, to the end of the movie.
+Gordie, Chris, and Vern, on the other hand, are all wearing the same clothes throughout the entire movie.